longmiretn/Portfolio/Full_Wellbeing_Analysis/README.md

-Sure!
-Here's an example of a README file for the provided code:

 # Depression and Happiness Analysis

 This project aims to explore the relationship between depression, happiness, and various factors such as country, personality type, religion, age, sexual orientation, marital status, and country-specific indicators.
 The code provided performs data import, cleaning, analysis, and visualization to uncover insights related to mental health and well-being.